TomasConti02/DigitalSystems/CommonProject/README.md

 ### Source code: ###
 - **scalarLPF.cpp**: a program that takes a .wav file and applies a Low-Pass Filter, the result is stored in a new file.
 - **scalarEQ.cpp**: a program that takes a .wav file and applies a pre-defined equalization, the result is stored in a new file.
 - **lpf.cpp**: a Low-Pass Filter implemented in scalar mode (like scalarLPF.cpp) and also in parallel with SSE2 intrinsics.
-It creates 3 log files, two with the clock cycles for the scalar and parallel computation and one for the speedup.
+Prints on output the speedup (scalar function time / parallel function time).
 - **hpf.cpp**: High-Pass Filter implemented like lpf.cpp.
 - **bpf.cpp**: Band-Pass Filter implemented like lpf.cpp and hpf.cpp.
 ### Other: ###